micmejia/bible-dump/NKJV/Acts/Acts 1.md

 The former account I made, O Theophilus, of all that Jesus began both to do and teach,

 ###### 2
-until the day in which [^a]He was taken up, after He through the Holy Spirit had given commandments to the apostles whom He had chosen,
+until the day in which He was taken up, after He through the Holy Spirit had given commandments to the apostles whom He had chosen,

 ###### 3
-to whom He also presented Himself alive after His suffering by many [^b]infallible proofs, being seen by them during forty days and speaking of the things pertaining to the kingdom of God. ## The Holy Spirit Promised
+to whom He also presented Himself alive after His suffering by many infallible proofs, being seen by them during forty days and speaking of the things pertaining to the kingdom of God. ## The Holy Spirit Promised

 ###### 4
 And being assembled together with _them,_ He commanded them not to depart from Jerusalem, but to wait for the Promise of the Father, "which," _He said,_ "you have heard from Me;